10 October 2019

 School content is the road racing towards us.

 There will always, always, always be obstacles ahead.
 Always an impending test.
 Always homework due next week.
 Always another assignment due date bearing down on us.
+Always missed lessons for sick days or rehearsals or interschool sports, etc, etc, etc.

 Some students’ tendency to want to use ELC time to prepare only for whichever task is due next is like staring at the bitumen blurring away under the front wheels.
 Trying to react to each bump in the road moments before you hit it is STRESSFUL.
 And as hard as we try, with such short-term focus, we hit all the potholes anyway.